April 13, 2014

 I pray for it with all my soul.

-Pascha is their own special feast, and we will be shut in our homes weeping "as others who have no hope?"
+Pascha is their own special feast, and will we be shut in our homes weeping "as others who have no hope"?
 (1 Thess.
 4:13).

 Our father, our mother, our children, our brother, our sister and whoever else has left this world, will be at the celebration of the Resurrection, and you their child, their mother, their father or whatever other relative, will be absent and in the darkness of mourning, which does not have a place in the hearts of the children of the Resurrection of Christ?